cettt/Advent_of_Code2022/README.md

 library which provides high performance container types (in particular priority queues).

-Some solutions are still not optimal, especially Day 23 (long run time).

 I try to go for fast and short solutions which means that the resulting code is not always as easy to read as it could be.